AxOS-project/docs/src/content/docs/desktops/sleex.md

 - The **Sound** tab is to configure audio inputs/outputs.
 - The **Bluetooth** tab is to configure bluetooth and connect devices.
 - The **Wifi** tab is to configure wifi.
+- The **Applications** tab is to configure default applications and app associations.
 - The **Display** tab is to configure displays.
 - The **Privacy** tab is to configure privacy-related options such as location services, AI policy etc.
 - The **About** tab contains basic infos about AxOS and Sleex.